My Traveling Roads

 And, here’s the reason why New York is number one.

-New York is far more than just the five boroughs of the Big Apple.
-Upstate New York is filled with beautiful mountains, pristine lakes, and miles of parks and trails.
+New York is far more than just the Big Apple’s five boroughs.
+Upstate New York has beautiful mountains, pristine lakes, and miles of parks and trails.
 But in a twist, New York is also our No. 1 destination for fall entertainment: no state has more apple orchards or corn mazes, making the Empire State an ideal place to live your best outdoor life this fall.

 However, you may want to skip the South: Three out of the five bottom states to not go to for fall are in the South, and they’re all on the coast, meaning they’re the biggest targets for less than ideal weather (a glance at the news will show you that fall is prime hurricane season).